adxthya/screamcast/README.md

 ### The Problem (that doesn't exist)

-Control volume while watching videos
+Control volume while watching videos with your voice.

 ### The Solution (that nobody asked for)

-Voice automated volume control
+Voice automated volume control.

 ## Technical Details